-• If the change involves the formation of a separate institution from an off-campus center or branch campus, the institution must provide projected financial information for the parent institution of the proposed division.
+If the change involves the formation of a separate institution from an off-campus center or branch campus, the institution must provide projected financial information for the parent institution of the proposed division.
 The focus of this proposal should be the anticipated impact of the change on the parent college.
-The new separate institution must begin the process for separate accreditation with an application for Eligibility.
+The new separate institution must begin the process for separate accreditation with an application for Eligibility using the ACCJC Eligibility, Candidacy and Initial Accreditation Manual.